-Update: Ms. Pileated Woodpecker is coming back each day so I just ordered one of these suet feeders with large openings.
+Update: Ms. Pileated Woodpecker is coming back each day so I just ordered one of these suet feeders with large openings and a tail prop.
 I think the bigger openings will make it easier for her to get her large beak inside for the suet, plus the longer size feeder will allow more space for her tail.

 After she stopped in, I was doing some Googling and found the most amazing video!
 Be sure and watch this on “full screen” mode for the full effect.
 To watch full screen, just click on the box down in the right hand corner, then hit escape when you’re finished.
 Turn on your sound, too.
 It’s so funny because he keeps swinging his head right and left to look up.
 I think the camera must have been a recent addition and he was checking it out.

 I had never heard of a GoPro camera until I watched this video, now I’d love to have one.
 So many things you can do with it!
 Are you seeing a lot of birds this spring?
 Do you have Pileated Woodpeckers in your area?
 I’m wondering if that’s who made the big hole in my dovecote now?
 Pssst: You’ll find additional posts about birding here: For the Love of Birds